-English is the study, use and enjoyment of the English language and literature.
-Success in English is fundamental to success across the curriculum.
-In all areas of study students need to be able to understand and respond to what they read and to express themselves with confidence, accuracy and impact.
-All courses of English are structured around two strands: understanding meaning through listening, reading and viewing; and creating meaning through speaking, writing and presenting.
+English is the study, use and enjoyment of the English language and literature through a multicultural lens.
+Success in English is fundamental to success across the curriculum because in all areas of study students need to be able to understand and respond to what they read, and to express themselves with confidence, accuracy, and impact.
+All courses of English are structured around two strands; understanding meaning through listening, reading, and viewing; and creating meaning through speaking, writing, and presenting.

-At each level students study the language, form and purpose of selected texts including short texts (poetry and short stories), extended texts (novels/drama), and visual texts.
-They also have a wide range of writing, speaking and presenting tasks in which to showcase their creativity.
+At each level students will be able to comprehend and create texts, engage in critical analysis, read for pleasure, and connect through story telling using a range of written, oral and visual texts.
+They will also have a wide range of writing, speaking, and presenting tasks in which to showcase their skills.

-Each student should select an English course that meets her individual needs and provides the credits for certificate literacy and University Entrance requirements.
+Each student should select an English course that meets her individual needs and provides the credits for Literacy and University Entrance, with a focus on navigating pathways and developing agency to help shape the future.
+Te whakatere ara me te whakawhanake kahawhiri hei tautoko i te tāraitanga o āpōpō.

-ACADEMIC ENGLISH LEVEL 1
+YEAR 11 LEVEL 1

-Entry Requirement: Credits: Year 10 English teacher recommendation based on satisfactory Year 10 performance Up to 18 Level 1 credits Course Outline: Students will study the language and the impact of written and visual texts.
-They will be involved in writing, reading and speaking.
+Entry Requirement: Year 10 English teacher recommendation based on satisfactory Year 10 performance in writing, reading and speaking.
 At this level, students are expected to show understanding of aspects of language and literature, and to develop and structure ideas in their writing.
-Assessment: Internal assessment 6 credits, external assessment 12 credits.
-This course leads to Academic English Level 2 for students who meet the required - prerequisites.